bradbell/xrst/sphinx/test_out/spell_cmd.rst

 ********
-The list of words in :ref:`spelling<run_xrst@sphinx_dir@spelling>` are considered correct spellings for all sections.
+The list of words in :ref:`spelling<run_xrst@sphinx_dir@spelling>` are considered correct spellings for all pages.
 The latex commands corresponding to the letters in the greek alphabet are automatically added to this list.